mehdiiidooollardadash864-cmyk/my-fiirst-repo/README.md

 def generate_fibonacci(n) :
     """
-    Generate a Fibonacci  sequence  Up to  the nth term.
+    Generate a Fibonacci  sequence  Up to  the nth term.1

     Args:
         n (int): The number of terms to genera.